MicrosoftDocs/learn/learn-pr/azure/connect-on-premises-network-with-vpn-gateway/includes/4-exercise-create-a-site-to-site-vpn-gateway-using-azure-cli-commands.md

     exit
     ```

-1. Run this command to close the SSH session from the Cloud Shell to **HQ-VM**.
+1. Run this command to close the SSH session from Cloud Shell to **HQ-VM**.

     ```bash
     exit